-The first part can be found here.
-During the course of my preparatory research, I came across a semi-recent interview which, as the observant reader will notice, proved highly fruitful for crafting talking points.
-I noticed with interest how TT called for a revival of this ’true versus fake’ business which was a big part of the nineties black metal narrative. ’Agitation is healthy, let´s throw out the mentally and artistically weak’, was one of his recommendations.
+During the course of my preparations, I came across an interview in The Sinister Flame #5 which proved highly fruitful for coming up with topics for conversation.
+I noticed with interest how TT called for a revival of this ’true versus fake’ business which was a big part of the 90s black metal narrative. ’Agitation is healthy, let us throw out the mentally and artistically weak’, was one of his recommendations.

-– Note that we are now in a situation where the greatest upcoming artists are unable to secure the studio budget they need, while self-declared guardians of morality try to control what people listen to by overwhelming all available channels – flooding them with shit.
-All this shapes the core of our art, mark my words.
+– Note that we are now in a situation where the greatest upcoming artists are unable to secure the studio budgets they need, while self-declared guardians of morality try to control what people listen to by overwhelming all available channels – flooding them with shit.
+All of this has shaped the core of our art, mark my words.

-My interviewee will no doubt be delighted to learn how the wrong choice of attire can still generate discourse.
-Alas, gone are the days of bullet-belts-to-the-face followed by confiscation of the offending garment; today’s youth rages on their podcasts after spotting BURZUM shirts at a black metal gig.
+My interviewee will no doubt be delighted to learn how the wrong choice of attire can still stir conflict.
+Alas, gone are the days of bullet-belts-to-the-face followed by confiscation of the offending garment; today’s youths rage on their podcasts after spotting BURZUM shirts at a black metal gig.

 – Good!
-In all fairness, wearing a BURZUM shirt should actually mean something – it´s not just music but also comes with murder, arson, racism, and so on.
+In all fairness, wearing a BURZUM shirt should actually mean something – it’s not just music but also comes with murder, arson, racism, and so on.
 Same goes for old EMPEROR shirts; Faust killed a gay man, Samoth publicly supported fascism, and they celebrated everything hostile against humanity with their ZYKLON B project.

-TT proclaims this an inescapable heritage of black metal; eternally coded into the music of the time and no amount of whitewashing efforts will ever cleanse those old masterpieces from the raw, destructive, and evil energies that spawned it.
+This is the inescapable heritage of black metal!
+Eternally coded into the music of the time and no amount of whitewashing efforts will ever cleanse those old masterpieces from the raw, destructive, and evil energies that spawned them.

-Regarding the revival he’s on about, most of the concert pugilists of the time are in their late thirties and early forties now – and I’m unsure how many would still be willing to put their freedom and health at risk to protest someone’s musical preferences.
+Regarding the revival he’s on about, most of the concert pugilists of the time are in their early forties now and I’m unsure how many would still be willing to put their freedom and health at risk to protest someone’s musical preferences.

 So you’re no longer patrolling the local scene, vigilant for signs of subcultural apostasy?